Curriculum Vitae: Tal Cohen

 - B.A. in Computer Science (Cum Laude), Technion, 1999 (GPA: 90.9)

 - Douglas R. Hofstadter, trans.
-Tal Cohen and Yarden Nir-Buchbinder, Gödel, Escher, Bach: Gavish Ben-Almavet, a Hebrew translation of Gödel, Escher, Bach: an Eternal Gololden Braid.
-(Errata for the first printing.)
+Tal Cohen and Yarden Nir-Buchbinder, Gödel, Escher, Bach: Gavish Ben-Almavet, a Hebrew translation of Gödel, Escher, Bach: an Eternal Gololden Braid, Dvir (an imprint of Kinneret-Zmora-Bitan press), 2011.
+(Errata for the first and second printings.)

 - Tal Cohen, Joseph (Yossi) Gil, "Three Approaches to Object Evolution", in Proceedings of The 7th International Conference on the Principles and Practice of Programming in Java (PPPJ 2009), Calgary, Alberta, Canada, August 2009.